BJP promised to transform India, but we got only name change: Stalin | Politics

 - India

-Stalin's response came hours after his party's ally, the Congress, claimed that a G20 dinner invite refers to the President as ''President of Bharat'' sparking off speculations.
+Stalin's response came hours after his party's ally, the Congress, claimed that a G20 dinner invite refers to the President as ''President of Bharat'' sparking off speculations about a possible attempt to change the name of the country from 'India' to 'Bharat'.

 ''After non-BJP forces united to dethrone the fascist BJP regime and aptly named their alliance #INDIA, now the BJP wants to change 'India' for 'Bharat.'
 BJP promised to TRANSFORM India, but all we got is a name change after 9 years!,'' he said in a post on micro-blogging site X.

-''Seems like the BJP is rattled by a single term called India because they recognise the strength of unity within the opposition.
+''Seems like the BJP is rattled by a single term called 'India' because they recognise the strength of unity within the opposition.
 During the elections, 'India' will chase BJP out of power! #IndiaStaysIndia,'' he said.
+Meanwhile, Stalin's sister and DMK Lok Sabha MP Kanimozhi shared an image of the purported invite on her X handle.

+''In a rather unprecedented move, an official invite from the President of India reads 'President of Bharat' instead of India.
+Makes us wonder what could be the possible politics or intention behind this action,'' she said.

+''Then we also read that the change has come after the RSS chief has spoken about it.
+Should we take this as a clear sign that the RSS is running the country, and not BJP?,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)